a-n-t-h-o-n-y/Optional/README.md

 ## Rundown
-A header only, C++14 implementation of the Boost::Optional API.
+A header only, C++14 implementation of the Boost::Optional library.

 Optional objects wrap any type and allow them to occupy a 'null' state.
 The status of the object can be queried with an explicit bool conversion.
 If true,